c13inb/c13inb.github.io/README.md

 This wiki is made and updated by all the members of the MRIlab and for all of us.

-## External tutorials
+## External tutorials and interesting links
 [BATMAN](http://www.miccai.org/edu/finalists/BATMAN_trimmed_tutorial.pdf) Basic and Advanced Tractography with MRtrix for All Neurophiles
+[R for data science](https://r4ds.had.co.nz/index.html) The website for "R for data science", an interesting book with examples and visualizations.
+[R graph gallery](https://www.r-graph-gallery.com) Hundreds of distinctive graphics made with R.
+[Connectopedia](http://www.fmritools.com/kdb/index.html?fbclid=IwAR1Cqmfth-2c8cXBcKYmhN6-YFTLf_1kF7-vxwVg_ZDMiAD4qX-bIeJqzl0) Connectopedia Explorer, the Interactive Atlas of Human Brain Anatomy, Vasculature and Functions.
+[Atlases/resources](http://www.lead-dbs.org/helpsupport/knowledge-base/atlasesresources)  LEAD-DBS a list of useful human and macaque atlases cortical and subcortical.

 ## MRI art
 As a proof of our enthusiastic creativity you can find some artistic representations of our work performed by our lab members on this [post]().